Non-kissing complexes and tau-tilting for gentle algebras: Acknowledgements

 \section{Acknowledgements}

-We benefited form various discussions and several useful comments on a preliminary version of this paper.
-We are particularly grateful to F.~Chapoton for initially pointing us in the direction of this paper, to A.~Garver and T.~McConville for important inputs on Part~\ref{part:lattice} (including pointing out to us the need of Theorem~\ref{thm:characterizationCongruenceUniform2}), to T.~Manneville and S.~Stella for their help on Part~\ref{part:geometry}, to L.~Demonet for the observation of Remarks~\ref{rem:linDep} and~\ref{rem:polytope}, and to S.~Schroll for her valuable comments on Part~\ref{part:algebra}.
+We benefited from various discussions and several useful comments on a preliminary version of this paper.
+We are particularly grateful to F.~Chapoton for initially pointing us in the direction of this paper, to S.~Schroll for her valuable comments on Part~\ref{part:algebra}, to ChangJian Fu for his comments leading to a clarification of Definition~\ref{definition: dance and attract}(i)(b), to A.~Garver and T.~McConville for important inputs on Part~\ref{part:lattice} (including pointing out to us the need of Theorem~\ref{thm:characterizationCongruenceUniform2}), to T.~Manneville and S.~Stella for their help on Part~\ref{part:geometry}, and to L.~Demonet for the observation of Remarks~\ref{rem:linDep} and~\ref{rem:polytope}.
 We also thank T.~Br\"ustle, O.~Iyama, N.~Reading, H.~Thomas for discussions on their ongoing projects mentioned in the introduction.
 This work was carried out while the first author was visiting Paris 7.
 He would like to thank his colleagues there, and especially \mbox{P.~Le Meur}, for a stimulating atmosphere.
 Finally, we thank an anonymous referee for useful suggestions on the presentation of this work.